 Matthew Part One: Deep Dive

-When reading any text, whether it is a traffic stop sign or an Ancient Sanscrit text from the 2nd Century B.C. one must practice hermeneutics.
+When reading any text, whether it is a traffic stop sign or an Ancient Sanscrit text from the 2nd Century B.C., one must practice hermeneutics.
 Hermeneutics is the art and science of the interpretation of texts.
-Within this field lies the discipline of ‘Source Criticism’; this is a highly debated discipline, often charged with attempting to reach conclusions beyond its plausible framework.
+Within this field lies the discipline of ‘Source Criticism’.
+This is a highly debated discipline, often charged with attempting to reach conclusions beyond its plausible framework.
 However, when applied to the Synoptic Gospels, as in the case of this Deep Dive into Matthew, this methodology facilitates some interesting discussion concerning the Kingdom of Heaven.
 Where is it?
 What does it look like?
 What will it look like?
-Is it the same as the Kingdom of God mentioned in other Gospels?
-These questions amongst others engender much of the debate within Gospel scholarship today.
-Biblical historian Dr John Bright writes this about the book of Matthew, “the concept of the Kingdom of God involves, in a real sense, the total message of the Bible.”
+Is it the same as the Kingdom of God mentioned in other gospels?
+These questions, among others, engender much of the debate within gospel scholarship today.
+Biblical historian Dr John Bright writes this about the Book of Matthew, ‘the concept of the Kingdom of God involves, in a real sense, the total message of the Bible’.

 Aspects of the Kingdom of Heaven